 "That was probably one of the top five greatest moments of my life so far," said Topalian.

-She says Edgar should be recognized not just for his playing abilities, but for his support of the community as well.
+She said Edgar should be recognized not just for his playing abilities, but for his support of the community as well.

 "Just learning about what a great man he is off the field has basically solidified his hero status in my mind," said Topalian.